ezouu/cfe/README.md

 ### Overview

-The ARM /printf implementation in CFE is designed to provide robust and efficient formatted output capabilities for embedded systems.
-It is optimized for ARM architectures, ensuring compatibility and performance in various hardware configurations.
+The ARM source file is responsible for initializing the ARM processor.
+The file initializes the processor state, including setting up stack pointers and other necessary registers.
+Here, we configure various hardware peripherals, such as the USART for serial communication.
+The lib_printf.c file implements a simple printf function, designed for use in boot ROMs.
+We Typically used the prtinf function for debugging and logging within the firmware.

 ### Features

 - **Formatted Output:** Supports standard printf formatting options for integers, strings, floats, and more.
 - **Hardware Integration:** Leverages ARM-specific instructions and optimizations.
-- **Lightweight Implementation:** Designed to minimize resource usage, crucial for embedded systems with limited memory and processing power.

-### Usage

-The ARM /printf functions are typically used for debugging and logging purposes within the CFE.
-They can be called from various parts of the firmware to provide real-time feedback and status updates.

 ## misccmds